billvaglienti/ProtoGen/README.md

 scaledencode and scaleddecode
 -----------------------------

-scaledencode and scaleddecode provide routines to take an in memory number (like a `double` for example) and scale it to any smaller size integer.
+scaledencode and scaleddecode provide routines to take an in-memory number (like a `double` for example) and scale it to any smaller size integer.
 An example use case would be to take a double precision geodetic latitude in radians and encode it as a 32-bit signed integer number.
-Doing so would provide better than centimeter resolution for the encoded type, while using only half the space in the encoded format as the in memory format.
-Routines are not provided to inflate the size of an in memory type.
+Doing so would provide better than centimeter resolution for the encoded type, while using only half the space in the encoded format as the in-memory format.
+Routines are not provided to inflate the size of an in-memory type.
 For example there is no routine to take a float and encode it in a 64-bit integer.
 This would simply waste datalink bandwidth without providing any resolution improvement.

 If you set the protocol attribute `supportInt64="false"` then support for integer types greater than 32 bits will be omitted.
 This removes a *lot* of functions from this module.
 Note that you can still encode scaled double precision floating points in this case (as long as you scale them to 32 bits or less).
 To disable double precision floating points then set the protocol attribute `supportFloat64="false"`.

 Generation of documentation
 ===========================

 Documentation for a protocol is often the last task undertaken by a developer, but arguably should be the first.
 The usefulness of a protocol is largely dictated by the quality of its documentation (unless you plan to be the only one to ever use it!).
-ProtoGen attempts to provide automatic documentation.
+ProtoGen provides automatic documentation.
 The emitted code will be decorated with doxygen style comments.
 If doxygen is installed ProtoGen can use it to generate html documentation for the code.
 This documentation is useful for developers who are coding against the API provided by the generated code.

 ProtoGen will also output a Demolink.markdown file which provides a MultiMarkdown formatted document of the protocol.
 ProtoGen can feed this file to MultiMarkdown (if it is installed) in order to create a Demolink.html file.
 This file is intended as a master document for the protocol that is suitable for developers and users alike.
 The author of the protocol xml is encouraged to be verbose in the comment attributes.
-Remember: the better you document your protocol the less users will bug you for help!
+The better you document your protocol the less users will bug you for help!

+###Documentation consequences of using the `Include` tag

+The `Include` tag is most useful when integrating ProtoGen code with pre-existing software.
+However using it reduces the usefulness of ProtoGen's documentation.
+ProtoGen is not a compiler; it will not read the referenced include file and resolve all strings contained therein.
+For example if you define an array length enumeration (e.g. "#define N3D 3") in an included file and then use that as an array attribute (`array="N3D"`) ProtoGen will not *know* that the array is 3 elements long.
+The generated code will be perfectly readable and correct; however the ambiguous array length means that ProtoGen will not be able to document the exact byte location of the data in the packet.

+A similar situation occurs if you use an external file to specify packet IDs, or enumerations.
+Externally defined IDs mean that ProtoGen cannot document the exact ID value, only the string that is given in the protocol xml.
+The documentation is therefore incomplete, and any user of the protocol will need to refer to the externally included file.

+Note that the reverse situation does not occur.
+If you use ProtoGen to define enumerations and IDs then other code can easily utilize them by including the header file(s) output by ProtoGen.
+This is the best way to integrate ProtoGen with external code as it results in better documentation.

 ---